 State Planning Policy 3: Urban Growth and Settlement (SPP 3) sets out principles for the sustainable development of settlements.
 Building on existing communities is generally encouraged where possible, however, in this instance the Guilderton townsite is the only existing community in the area which is separated from the subdivision area by the Moore River.
-The Shire of Gingin Local Planning Strategy (Strategy) identifies Moore River South as an urban area.
-The site is suitably zoned and planned for future urban development in LPS 9.
+The Shire of Gingin Local Planning Strategy (Strategy) identifies Moore River South as an urban area and the site is suitably zoned and planned for future urban development in LPS 9.
+The Wheatbelt Regional Planning and Infrastructure Framework and recently adopted Guilderton to Kalbarri Sub-Regional Planning Strategy identify the site as a future settlement.

-Clause 27 of the deemed provisions of the Planning and Development (Local Planning Schemes) Regulations outlines that a decision-maker is to have due regard to, but is not bound by, a structure plan when determining a subdivision application.
+Clause 27 of the deemed provisions of the Planning and Development (Local Planning Schemes) Regulations 2015 outlines that a decision-maker is to have due regard to, but is not bound by, a structure plan when determining a subdivision application.
 Ultimately, the modified subdivision plan results in a settlement with the same scale of development, road hierarchy and services outlined in the approved Outline Development Plan.
 The modified subdivision plan also complies with the minimum site area requirements of LPS 9 for the purpose the lots are identified for and achieves greater consistency with State policy.
-Conditions are recommended that require the approval of local development plans to set out site and development requirements for the orderly and proper development of the proposed lots where there may be an inconsistency with the RODP.
+Conditions are recommended that require the approval of local development plans to set out site and development requirements for the orderly and proper development of the proposed lots where there may be an inconsistency with the approved Outline Development Plan.